 Expats moving to Minneapolis are really relocating to two cities in one: Minneapolis-Saint Paul.
 With only the Mississippi River separating them, the Twin Cities form the centre of a large metropolitan area sprawling across the flat Minnesota landscape.

-As one of the largest cities in the Midwest, Minneapolis is an important economic centre in the US, with the main industries being finance, commerce, transportation, publishing and healthcare.
+As one of the largest cities in the Midwest, Minneapolis is an important economic centre in the US, with the main industries being finance, commerce, transportation, and healthcare.

 Suburban accommodation is affordable and the general cost of living in Minneapolis is low in comparison to other US cities.
-Most neighbourhoods in Minneapolis are well equipped with everything children might need, from recreational centres and community swimming pools to museums and libraries.
+Most neighbourhoods in Minneapolis are well-equipped with everything children might need, from recreational centres and community swimming pools to museums and libraries.

-Expats living closer to the city centre will have easy access to the public transport network which consists of buses, light rail and a commuter rail line.
+Those living closer to the city centre will have easy access to the public transport network which consists of buses, light rail and a commuter rail line.
 Those living and working downtown can also use the Minneapolis Skyway System, which is a series of pedestrian bridges that connects 80 city blocks.
 There are many restaurants and shops along these passageways and it makes navigating the city in the chilly winters much easier.

 New arrivals in Minneapolis are likely to notice a sense of community and pride among the residents.
 They should have no problem meeting people if they are willing to participate in community events and activities.
 Minneapolis is known for its friendly inhabitants, and with the help of a bit of 'Minnesota nice', it should not take long for the Twin Cities to feel like home.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Minneapolis.
 Please contact us if you'd like to contribute.

 Expat Health Insurance